danielvartan/actverse/README.md

 > Stars](https://img.shields.io/github/stars/danielvartan/actverse)](https://github.com/danielvartan/actverse/)

 > The continuous development of `actverse` depends on community support.
-> If you find this project useful, and can afford to do so, please consider
+> If you find this project useful, and can afford to do so, please
-> becoming a sponsor. &nbsp;
+> consider becoming a sponsor.
 > [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/danielvartan)

 ## Installation